 \section{Related Work}

-\textbf{Knowledge Distillation} (KD) aims to extract knowledge from a cumbersome model or an ensemble of models and use it as supervision to help the training of lightweight models.
-Hinton \emph{et al.} \cite{hinton2015distilling} propose original teacher-student architecture that uses the logits of the teacher model as the knowledge.
-Since then, KD methods regard knowledge as final responses to input samples \cite{ba2014deep,meng2019conditional,zhao2022decoupled}, some regard knowledge as features extracted from different layers of neural networks \cite{komodakis2017paying,kim2018paraphrasing,passban2021alp}, and some regard knowledge as relations between such layers \cite{yim2017gift,passalis2020heterogeneous,chen2020learning,xiang2021coarse}.
+\textbf{Knowledge Distillation (KD)}.
+Hinton \emph{et al.} \cite{hinton2015distilling} propose an original teacher-student architecture that uses the logits of the teacher model as the knowledge.
+Since then, some KD methods regard knowledge as final responses to input samples \cite{ba2014deep,meng2019conditional,zhao2022decoupled}, some regard knowledge as features extracted from different layers of neural networks \cite{komodakis2017paying,kim2018paraphrasing,passban2021alp}, and some regard knowledge as relations between such layers \cite{yim2017gift,passalis2020heterogeneous,chen2020learning}.
 The purpose of defining different types of knowledge is to efficiently extract the underlying representation learned by the teacher model from the large-scale data.
-If we consider a network as a mapping function of input distribution to output, then different knowledge types just approximate such functions.
+If we consider a network as a mapping function of input distribution to output, then different knowledge types help to approximate such a function.
 Based on the type of knowledge transferred, KD can be divided into response-based, feature-based, and relation-based \cite{gou2021knowledge}.
-The first two aim to derive the student to mimic the response of the output layer or the feature map of the hidden layers of the teacher, and the last approach uses the relationships between the teacher's different layers to guide the training of the student model.
-Feature-based and relation-based methods \cite{komodakis2017paying,yim2017gift}, depending on the model utilized, may leak the information of structure and parameters through the intermediate layers' data.
-For example, we can reconstruct a ResNet \cite{he2016deep} based on the feature map dimensions of different layers, and calculate each neuron's parameter using specific images and their responses in the feature maps.
-An active line of work involves KD with adversarial training.
-Inspired by the generator-discriminator architecture, many methods have been proposed to enable the teacher-student model to have a better modeling of the real data manifold \cite{xu2017training,wang2018adversarial,belagiannis2018adversarial,shen2019meal}.
+The first two aim to derive the student to mimic the responses of the output layer or the feature maps of the hidden layers of the teacher, and the last approach uses the relationships between the teacher's different layers to guide the training of the student model.
+Feature-based and relation-based methods \cite{komodakis2017paying,yim2017gift}, depending on the model utilized, may leak the information of structures and parameters through the intermediate layers' data.
+For example, we can reconstruct a ResNet \cite{he2016deep} based on the feature dimensions of different layers, and calculate each neuron's parameter using specific images and their responses in the feature maps.